 July 31st: I was away for the past week and returned to the site of the shrine fully expecting to find everything gone, only to discover that – although most of the rubble had, evidently, been removed while I was away – someone had also added a new arrangement of four pebbles and a twig.
 That gave me a warm glow.
 I augmented the arrangement and look forward to recommencing my daily curation.

-This sort of thing keeps happening; sometimes daily, sometimes a few days will pass before I return to the shrine and find many of the stones smashed and/or missing.
+This sort of thing keeps happening; sometimes daily, sometimes a few days will pass before I find many of the stones smashed and/or missing.
 When they’re missing, they’ve usually been dumped in a nearby recycling bin.
 This morning, my beachfront buddy Hollywood helped me retrieve and re-assemble the rubble:

 August 8th: Making my mini-pilgrimage to the shrine last night, I met and got into a very long and intense philosophical discussion with an older guy from Mexico.
 He’s a devoted Platonist with a wide-ranging interest in lived philosophy; at one point he noted that he refused to fit into the dominant cultural paradigm of dividing people into “important” and “victim” categories.
 I explained a bit of my Way of Life and Death perspective and practice, and we parted friends.